01 of 08

 05 of 08

-Also known as limited slip collars or Greyhound collars, Martingale collars are used to prevent dogs from slipping out of collars while walking on a leash.
-Though the collars tighten with a tug of the leash, there is a stopping mechanism to prevent complete closure on the neck.
+Also known as limited slip collars or greyhound collars, Martingale collars are used to prevent dogs from slipping out of collars while walking on a leash.
+Though the collars tighten slightly with a tug of the leash, they do not tighten enough to cause discomfort and there is a stopping mechanism to prevent further closure on the neck.
+They tighten just enough to prevent a dog from slipping out of the collar.
+This is especially helpful in dogs with wide necks and narrow heads, like greyhounds, who can be at risk for slipping out of a traditional collar.
 Often made out of nylon or similar material, Martingale collars are available in a variety of colors and designs.
 These collars are especially suited for sighthounds but can be used on most dog breeds.

 06 of 08

 Head collars or halters slightly resemble muzzles, but they have a very different purpose.
 These halters act more like harnesses for the head and are intended to help train a dog to walk on a leash and heel.
-When a dog pulls on the leash, the halter will cause the head to turn.
-This feels unnatural and will deter the behavior.
+The head halter allows the handler to have more control of the dog's head and when unwanted behaviors occur, the handler is able to redirect the dog to the desired behavior.
+This training aid is currently favored by more animal experts since it allows for a positive reinforcement approach to training.

 07 of 08